Vyral/sean-zanganeh-blog/_posts/2022-02-15-3-factors-making-remodels-more-difficult-in-2022.md

 **2\.
 Increase in inflation.** Repairs simply cost more to make now than they used to.
 Bigger projects become even bigger and more expensive as a result.

 **3\.
-Difficulty finding good help.** Finding good contractor work is essential for a successful remodel.&nbsp;
+Difficulty finding good help.** Finding good contractor work is essential for a successful remodel.

 We’re fortunate to work with some quality vendors that we have great relationships with and can recommend to our clients.
 Let me know if you'd like their information.